PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        nsh> umount /mnt/stuff

+    11. By default, this configuration supports /dev/random using the STM32's RNG hardware.
+This can be disabled as follows:

+        -CONFIG_STM32_RNG=y
+        +CONFIG_STM32_RNG=n

+        -CONFIG_DEV_RANDOM=y
+        +CONFIG_DEV_RANDOM=n

-    11. This configuration requires that jumper JP22 be set to enable RS-232 operation.
+    12. This configuration requires that jumper JP22 be set to enable RS-232 operation.

   nsh2: